apparebit/shantay/README.md

     original ZIP files, uncompresses and parses the included CSV files, extracts the data of interest, and writes that data to parquet files.
 This phase may require a day or two to run.
  2. The __analyze__ task processes the parquet files.
-This phase probably requires you pluggin in your own code, unless you want to repeat the analysis I've been performing.
-This phase takes less than a minute to run for all records about Protection of Minors (0.3% of all records).
+You probably want to change the code somewhat, so that this phase collects statistics you are interested in and not those reflecting my interests.
+To maximize code reuse, I developed a standard set of metrics that can be easily collected for different views.
+It is supplemented by a summary format that further aggregates the data.
+This phase takes a few minutes to run for records about Protection of Minors (0.3% of all records).
  3. The __visualize__ task produces summary tables and production-quality graphs from the analysis results.
 In addition to either printing plain text or generating Markdown and HTML output for Jupyter, this task also generates a